Lake Superior: Michigan beats Ohio for Little League title | Times Leader

 Click here to subscribe today or Login.

-SOUTH WILLIAMSPORT, Pa.
-(AP) — Twice, Jackson Surma walked to the plate with runners in scoring position in the biggest game of his young life.
+SOUTH WILLIAMSPORT — Twice, Jackson Surma walked to the plate with runners in scoring position in the biggest game of his young life.
 Both times he delivered.

 Jackson drove in four runs and Ethan Van Belle struck out eight as Michigan beat Ohio 5-2 on Sunday in the championship game of the Little League World Series.